 Eco-Friendly Personal Hygiene Swops

-Thinking about it logically, mankind has used 100% natural ingredients since before year one so why is today any different?
-To live a zero-waste lifestyle you will eventually need to make and use some of these natural products.
+Thinking about it logically, humankind has used 100% natural ingredients since before year one, so why is today any different?
+To live a zero-waste lifestyle, you will eventually need to make and use some of these natural products.

 Here are a few examples of personal hygiene swops: